elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 226 Directory send OK.
 ```

-First intersting file should be the message to agent J:
+The first interesting file should be the message to agent J:

 > Dear agent J,
 >